 Summer is full of frustrating dilemmas: melted makeup, ingrown hairs on your bikini line, a short-lived spray tan.
-SPF-related breakouts are another hot weather beauty quandary that causes many people to stray from applying sun protection altogether for fear it may lead to acne (please, don’t do this).
-Sunscreen is still important, even if you have acne-prone skin, which is why finding a formula with ingredients that don’t irritate your already reactive skin is crucial.
+SPF-related breakouts are another hot weather beauty quandary that cause many people to stray from applying sun protection altogether for fear it may lead to acne (please, don’t do this).
+Sun protection is still incredibly important, even if you have reactive skin, which is why finding a sunscreen for acne-prone skin formulated with ingredients that don’t irritate you more is crucial.

-First things first: it’s important to distinguish between chemical and physical sunscreen formulas.
-According to Veronique, the word “sunscreen” — as opposed to “sunblock” — is the tip off.
-“Chemical sunscreens are called ‘sunscreens’ and protect the skin by absorbing UVB rays, lowering energy levels, and releasing energy as heat.”
+First things first: It’s important to distinguish between chemical and physical sunscreen formulas.
+According to Veronique, the word “sunscreen” — as opposed to “sunblock” — is the tip-off.
+“Chemical sunscreens are called ‘sunscreens’ and protect the skin by absorbing UVB rays, lowering energy levels, and releasing energy as heat,” she says.
 They do this through chemicals like octisalate, homosalate, oxybenzone, and avobenzone, among others.
 Mineral versions, on the other hand, are called ‘physical sunblocks’ because they reflect (or block) UV rays.
 They’re made of zinc oxide, titanium dioxide, or a mix of both.

 For those with acne-prone skin, a physical (or mineral) sunblock is considered less irritating (and less inflammatory) than its chemical counterpart.
 “If you use a chemical sunscreen, you’re potentially increasing the irritation inflammation cycle that shows up as breakouts,” notes Veronique.
-And, get this: Veronique says that chemical sunscreens actually break down in the presence of UV, which can ultimately cause even more free radical generation than if you used no protection at all (#mindblown).
+And get this: Veronique says that chemical sunscreens actually break down in the presence of UV, which can ultimately cause even more free radical generation than if you used no protection at all.

 Board-certified dermatologist Dr. Todd Minars suggests looking for SPF formulas that are labeled non-comedogenic, meaning they’re designed not to clog pores.
 “Products that are labeled non-comedogenic shouldn’t contain ingredients that are known to clog the pores, but no two patients are going to respond and react uniformly in all instances,” he says.
 “That being said, the goal is to stay within the universe of ‘less likely to cause acne’ products, which will often be products labeled ‘non-comedogenic.’”